-Raja Bagga (Prison Reforms team, 2013-18) has received the prestigious Chevening Scholarship to study Criminal Justice Policy (MSc) at the London School of Economics.
+Raja Bagga (Police Reform Programme) received the prestigious Chevening Scholarship to study Criminal Justice Policy (MSc) at the London School of Economics in 2018.
 "The course fits perfectly with my five years of prison reform work at CHRI.
-I intend to hone the legal research skills I developed at CHRI, during the course," says Raja, whose presence has added heft, depth and good cheer to his team, especially with his magnum opus on Legal Aid across India that should be released in the next months.
+I intend to hone the legal research skills I developed at CHRI, during the course," says Raja, whose presence has added heft, depth and good cheer to his team, especially with his magnum opus on Legal Aid across India that was released in September 2018

 Chevening is the UK government’s global scholarship programme that offers future leaders the unique opportunity to study in the UK.
 These scholarships are awarded to outstanding professionals to pursue a one-year master’s degree in any subject at any UK university.